Why work with me?

 You’ve written a cracking story and you’re eager to share it with the world.

+But no matter how many times you’ve read your manuscript, or how many drafts you’ve painstakingly put your novel through, there may be something you’ve missed.
 No one can be closer to your writing than you, after all it’s been your constant companion for months, maybe even years, but when it comes to editing that can be a disadvantage.

 I’ll bring a fresh perspective to your manuscript: an objective view, if you like.
 I’m trained and experienced in spotting those inconsistencies and errors you won’t necessarily catch.
 Readers don’t pick up on consistency, but they will notice inconsistency and that will jar them out of your fictional world.